My Favorite Chinese Myths

 Chinese Myths About Creation

-Chinese Myth - Pangu Creates The Earth
+Chinese Myths - Pangu Creates The Earth

 In the beginning, the universe was a black egg where heaven and earth were mixed together, and in this egg was contained Pangu.
 He felt suffocated, so he cracked the egg with a broadax, and the light, clear part of the egg floated up to form Heaven while the cold, heavy part stayed down and formed Earth.
 Pangu stood in the middle, and he and the egg's two parts grew and grew until he was nine million li in height.

-There are several versions of the Pangu legend, but one that is common in southern China is that of King Fang and King Gao Xin.
+There are several Chinese myths of the Pangu legend, but one that is common in southern China is that of King Fang and King Gao Xin.
 Pangu was King Gao Xin's dog, and King Gao Xin had a great enmity with King Fang.
 He proclaimed, "Anyone who can bring me King Fang's head will have my daughter's hand in marriage," but no one would try because of King Fang's fearsome army.

 One day Pangu slipped away and went to King Fang's court.
 King Fang was happy to see that he had deserted King Gao Xin, and welcomed him with a banquet.
 However, that night, Pangu sneaked into the king's chambers and bit off his head, returning back to King Gao Xin with it.